 Shin Megami Tensei

-You're a highschooler in Tokyo and get caught up in some wild demon shenanigans after some events (spoiler-territory) unleash hordes of demons into the city.
+You're a highschooler in Tokyo and get caught up in some wild demon shenanigans after some events (spoiler territory) unleash hordes of demons into the city.
 The world’s gone to hell (literally), and you’re stuck deciding whether to side with the chaos, uphold the law, or just go your own way.
 With a mix of turn-based combat and moral choices, you’re basically shaping the future of humanity while you’re trying to figure out how to survive.

 Alright, let’s get real.
 SMT isn’t your typical JRPG.
 It’s darker, grittier, and kinda philosophical.
 The demon negotiation system is a standout feature, imagine chatting up demons, convincing them to join your squad, or just straight-up kicking their butts if they’re not vibing with you.
 It’s like Pokémon, but instead of cute critters, you’re dealing with creepy folklore and mythological beasts.